-In conclusion, as an executor of an estate in Texas, it is important to understand the requirements for filing a tax return.
+As an executor of an estate in Texas, it is important to understand the requirements for filing a tax return.
 This includes determining the value of the estate, determining if a tax return is required, and meeting the deadlines for filing.
+Navigating the complex rules and regulations in Texas probate law can be challenging.
 If you are unsure of your responsibilities, it is recommended to consult with a probate attorney for guidance.

 Our Houston Probate Attorneys provide a full range of probate services to our clients.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.